g4b1nagy/helpful-site/README.md

 helpful-site
 ============

-Clever static site generator written in Python [work in progress]
+Beautifully simple static site generator in Python

 ### What's this? ###